yoctoyotta1024/CLEO/docs/source/usage/quickstart.rst

 Quickstart
 ==========

-Start by following the steps to :ref:`install CLEO <installation>`.
+Start by following the steps to :doc:`install CLEO <installation>`.